 #3: Dirty Blonde Hair With Highlights

 Dirty blonde hair with highlights is sexy on women of all ages.
 Dark roots create a color melt effect.
-The cool blonde highlights appear great under the sunlight.
-Plus, this balayage looks amazing with beach waves on a long-length cut.
+The dirty blonde highlights appear great under the sunlight.
+Plus, this balayage hair looks amazing with beach waves on a long-length cut.

 #4: Grey and Blonde Highlights for Women Over 70